eonadler/eonadler.github.io/research.markdown

 ## Galaxy Formation

 How did the smallest galaxies form and evolve?
-Recent surveys have revealed a large population of local ultra-faint dwarf galaxies, the faintest of which only have hundreds of stars; upcoming facilities including the <a href="https://www.lsst.org/">Vera C. Rubin Observatory</a> will discover thousands of these systems.
+Recent surveys have revealed a large population of nearby dwarf galaxies, the faintest of which only have hundreds of stars; upcoming facilities including the <a href="https://www.lsst.org/">Vera C. Rubin Observatory</a> will discover thousands of these ultra-faint systems.
 In parallel, the ancestors of bright dwarf galaxies are being detected at high redshifts by <a href="https://webb.nasa.gov/">JWST</a>, providing a link between nearby and early galaxy populations.

 My work in this area addresses the following key questions: